mkos11/toxiproxy/README.md

 #### Populating Proxies

-Proxies can be added and configured in bulk using the `/populate` endpoint.
+Proxies can be added and the configured in bulk using the `/populate` endpoint.
 This is done by passing a json array of proxies to toxiproxy.
 If a proxy with the same name already exists, it will be compared to the new proxy and replaced if the `upstream` and `listen` address don't match.